 The added national significance is that Inslee will take over the Democratic Governors Association in 2018, just a few months after the control of his state’s senate is decided.
 If voters keep it in Republican hands, Inslee assumes his national role with a far weaker status than he could have if voters give Democrats one of the few trifectas they have in the country.
 In March, the DGA confidently stated that it “believes it would be impossible to lose more states to Republicans,” and yet Republican Governor Justice proved them wrong.
 The voters in Washington’s Forty-Fifth District have the choice of giving Democrats full control of another state or keeping them at six nationally.
 The outcome of this critically important election will let us know which they prefer.

-Matthew Foldi is a staff writer for The Gate.
+Matthew Foldi is a staff writer for The Gate, and a former intern at the Republican Governors Association.
 Opinions expressed in this article do not necessarily reflect the views of The Gate.
 The image featured in this article is licensed under Creative Commons.
 The original image can be found here.